 The study of management goes much beyond the information that you obtain.
-A major reason why so many leaders choose to study management is for the connections and network that they can build within the program.
-In a management and leadership program, you consistently have the opportunity to collaborate with your peers, to gain insights from fellow students, and to work out any challenges or questions you may have through the program’s educators.
-At Goodwin, we have strong connections with businesses about Connecticut, putting our students at a great advantage for networking.
+A major reason why so many leaders choose to study management is for the connections and the network they can build within the program.
+In a business administration or leadership degree program, you consistently have the opportunity to collaborate with your peers, gain insights from fellow students, and work out any challenges or questions you may have through the program’s educators.
+At Goodwin, we have strong connections with businesses throughout Connecticut, putting our students at a great advantage for networking.
 Here, we believe building connections is a major component of management study.

 In the current job market, employers desire managers who have dipped their toes into all aspects of business – from business operations to effective communication processes, from organizational ethics to strategy and statistics.
-They often seek out applicants holding college-level degrees.
+They often seek out applicants holding bachelor’s and master’s degrees.

-The leadership classes at Goodwin College take all of this into account when training our students for long-term careers.
-Through specialized training, we teach students to manage innovation, change, and talent development as well as hone their interpersonal skills.
-Here, you will develop the skills that employers are looking for, including:
+The business programs at Goodwin University take all of this into account when training our students for long-term careers.
+Through specialized training, we teach students to manage innovation, facilitate change, and develop talent as well as their interpersonal skills.
+Students gain versatile and valuable skills that can be applied to any career, including:

 - Employee Development